-SPD has delegated to all agencies the authority to make emergency procurements.
-Notwithstanding this delegation, emergency procurements are subject to SPD's rules and procedures.
+For procurements under SPD's authority,156 SPD has delegated to all agencies the authority to make emergency purchases.
+Notwithstanding this delegation, emergency purchases are subject to SPD's rules and procedures.
 Upon request, SPD will assist in advising agencies on the proper procedures for emergency purchases, but SPD will not certify the existence of an emergency.

 The decision to declare an emergency purchase is the sole responsibility of the agency.
 If an emergency exists, a written determination of the basis for the emergency and for the selection of a particular vendor shall be included in the procurement file.
 For an emergency purchase of goods or services exceeding \$25,000, an agency must send to SPD a full written explanation of the emergency along with other documentation required by SPD.
-The notification to SPD must be provided via email to <a href="mailtosphere:sphe
+The notification to SPD must be provided via email to spd.policy@cpa.texas.gov as soon as reasonably practical given the nature of the emergency.

 Notwithstanding the immediate nature of an emergency, all procurements conducted as emergencies should be made as competitive as possible under the circumstances.
-The agency should make a reasonable attempt to obtain at least three informal bids.
-Emergency procurements over \$25,000 must be posted to the ESBD; however, the minimum time for posting of the solicitation does not apply to the extent necessary to address the emergency.
-In addition, emergency procurements are subject to CAT and QAT reviews; expedited reviews are available upon request to these oversight teams.
+For situations where a solicitation is not posted to the ESBD, the agency should make a reasonable attempt to obtain at least three informal bids.157 Emergency purchases greater than \$25,000 must be posted to the ESBD; however, the minimum time for posting of the solicitation does not apply to the extent necessary to address the emergency.158 In addition, emergency purchases are subject to CAT and QAT reviews; expedited reviews are available upon request to these oversight teams.
 Emergency purchases of goods or services should not exceed the scope or duration of the emergency.